nwoeanhinnogaehr/pvoc-plugins/README.md

 Filter out loud/quiet sounds
 * Gate: don't let sounds through that are quieter than this threshold
 * Duck: don't let sounds through that are louder than this threshold

+### slope filter
+Filter out sounds that are changing in frequency or amplitude
+* Freq/Amp min/max: thresholds for filter to activate